Wafer Privacy Policy

 5. Data Retention

-For Wafer Pass Starter and other standard offerings not covered by Zero Data Retention, request logs containing prompts and completions may be stored in an anonymized form, stripped of direct account identifiers beyond an internal request ID, for up to 30 days to detect, prevent, and investigate abuse, then deleted.
+For standard Serverless usage and other offerings not covered by Zero Data Retention, request logs containing prompts and completions may be stored in an anonymized form, stripped of direct account identifiers beyond an internal request ID, for up to 30 days to detect, prevent, and investigate abuse, then deleted.

-For Wafer Pass Privacy and grandfathered accounts with Zero Data Retention enabled, prompts and completions are not written to durable storage after request processing.
+For Serverless requests made with Zero Data Retention enabled or required on models marked ZDR supported in app.wafer.ai, and for grandfathered accounts with Zero Data Retention enabled, prompts and completions are not written to durable storage after request processing.
 We retain only the operational metadata needed to run, secure, and bill the service.

 Other inference API offerings, including dedicated, enterprise, or custom endpoints, may have different retention terms based on the product, endpoint configuration, or customer agreement that applies to that service.